-The Nursery Building is on the left as you enter the fenced area in the back of the Horticulture Center.
-It comprises the nursery staff offices and lunch room, herbarium, the store and laboratory Classroom, where students learn hands-on techniques for plant propagation and care.
+The Nursery Building, 5100 is on the left as you enter the fenced area in the back of the Horticulture Center.
+It comprises the Horticulture and Agriculture Technology Center staff offices, harvest room, lunch room, and laboratory Classroom, where students learn hands-on techniques for plant propagation and care.

 There are five hoop houses near the back of the nursery area.
 They are used throughout the season to show the sequence of typical crop production.
-One house is the propagation house, the second is for lining out stock and the other 2 are for hardening off the crop before going outside.
-They have each been named to honor the contributions of The Westcliff Foundation, Golden State Bulb Growers, Santa Cruz County Farm Bureau and Driscoll Strawberry Associates.
+One house is the propagation house, the second is for lining out stock, one houses our rare plant collection, and the other two are for hardening off the crop before going outside.
+Four have each been named to honor the contributions of The Westcliff Foundation, Golden State Bulb Growers, Santa Cruz County Farm Bureau, and Driscoll Strawberry Associates.

 One side is dedicated to Controlled Environment Agriculture - hydroponic tomatoes, basil and aquaponic greens.
-The other side grows Poinsettias in the fall, and lots of other nursery crops in preparation for our spring sale.
+The other side grows Poinsettias in the fall, and lots of other nursery crops for sale at the Aptos Farmers Market.

 The Nursery Area wouldn't be complete without its shade houses.
 The Spencer/Rooney North Shade House is the staging area for our CCOF Organic urban vegetable production.
-The other 2 houses are filled with various crops for sale during the annual Mother's Day sale.
+The other two houses are filled with various crops for sale at the Aptos Farmers Market.

 Our farm was started in 2008 in response to our students.

 Our goal is to provide valuable hands-on training and theory in best management practices, which can mean small-scale, larger-scale organic or even conventional farming.